rpatel3001/docker-satdump/README.md

 }
 ```

 `Inmarsat.json` overrides the default settings for each decoder pipeline, including station_id, udp_sink, and save_file.
-The below file does not save files, sends every decoder pipeline's output to 10.0.0.14:5557, and sets a `station_id` based on the pipeline.
+The below file does not save files, sends every decoder pipeline's output to the reformatter script at localhost:5557, and sets a `station_id` based on the pipeline.

 ```
 {